FEATURED PRODUCTS

 Faster Recovery: Patients can often go home sooner and return to normal activities more quickly than with open surgery.

-Example: A gallbladder removal (cholecystectomy) which once required a large incision and a long hospital stay can now often be done laparoscopically with just a few small keyhole cuts, allowing the patient to go home much sooner.
+Example: A gallbladder removal (cholecystectomy), which once required a large incision and a long hospital stay can now often be done laparoscopically with just a few small keyhole cuts, allowing the patient to go home much sooner.

 Insufflator: For surgeries in areas like the abdomen (laparoscopy), a gas (usually carbon dioxide) is pumped into the body cavity by an insufflator.
 This creates a working space and makes it easier for the surgeon to see the organs.

 Robotic Surgery Systems: Highly advanced equipment, like the da Vinci Surgical System, uses robotic arms to hold the endoscope and surgical instruments.
-The surgeon sits at a console and controls the arms, which often provides highly precise, scaled-down movements and a 3D view, making complex procedures easier to perform through small incisions.
+The surgeon sits at a console and controls the arms, which often provide highly precise, scaled-down movements and a 3D view, making complex procedures easier to perform through small incisions.